mmeil3/FireClimateSpatialAnalysis/README.md

 Introduction

 ## Context

---	World is on fire, set tone for problem and overall topic, then go more specific from there
--	The British Columbia wildfire situation has experienced a significant rise in frequency and intensity in recent years.
-Four of the most severe wildfire seasons have occurred in the past 7 years: 2017, 2018, 2021, 2023 (Parisien et al., 2023).
-This has been primarily linked to climate change, as increased temperatures in the summer and irregular precipitation events increase, along with a lack of traditional management practices (Parisien et al., Blackwell et al., 2005).
+	Wildfire has been the primary natural disturbance in the majority of British Columbia’s forests, and is predicted to be an increasing disturbance due to climate change (Zu, 2014).
+Four of the most severe wildfire seasons of the century have occurred in the past seven years: 2017, 2018, 2021, 2023 (Parisien et al., 2023).
+Factors such as temperature, precipitation, vegetation (mountain pine beetle outbreaks), timber harvest, soil condition, outdoor activities, and lack of traditional management practices all have significant impacts on wildfire (Stahl et al. 2006).
+While wildfires have significant effects on the landscape ecology, people living within British Columbia’s borders suffer from adverse health impacts from smoke, anxiety, and loss of neighborhood unity (Butry et al. 2001; Kochi et al. 2010).

 ## Identifying the Problem
--	Temperature is an important climate factor in indicating the severity of wildefire-but is not necessarily understand
--	In this statistical analysis, we clean 750 weather stations across the province of British Columbia and take fire point data in order to understand the link between Temperature and Wildfire in British Columbia?
-Are events clustered/dispersed?
+The vast amount of factors influencing wildfires makes it challenging to understand why wildfires occur (Zu, 2014).
+Temperature has been used as an effective and significant factor in future wildfire occurrence modelling, with higher accuracy than precipitation (Zu, 2014).
+In this statistical analysis, we take temperature data across the province of British Columbia, along with fire data for the year 2021 to ask: Can temperature explain wildfire occurence in British Columbia?
+Are these events clustered or dispersed?
--	-historical data,
--	After question, set up the rest of your paper

 ## Study Site

-Talk about BC fire history, how uch forested area, typical climate zone
--	Talk about the descriptive stats to help describe your study site-use stats how you want throughout, may want to describe PPA a bit, NND/or quadrat analysis, 1st and 2nd order processes, and if your using one or the other, why are you using your method
--	 Can run descriptive stats on events or climate data
--	Put descriptive stats here
--	Wildefire, temperature
+British Columbia has 60 million hectares of forests and other natural vegetation types (i.e., grasslands, shrublands, and woodlands), and 76% of land is forerested are characteristics that have shaped the area’s social, cultural, and economic identity (Parisien et al., 2023) .
+BC’s forests have a full range of  of the moisture, from temperate rainforests to high-desert woodlands; approx. 15% are considered dry, 31% wet, and 54% mesic (Parisien et al., 2023).
+There is also a small percentage of grasslands  (1%) and shrublands (7.2–12.5%).
+	Since the 1950s, the number and area burned of wildfires had been steadily decreasing in the province until  approximately 2000, due to a cooler and wetter climatic pattern mid-century.
+This makes the recent increase of wildfire activity surprising and concerning as the world witnessed some of the worst wildfire seasons to date in the last 7 years.
+Specifically in 2021, The warmest temperature ever recorded north of the 45th parallel (49.6 °C) occurred in the small town of Lytton, BC, on June 29, 2021 (Parisien et al., 2023).
+The following day a fire destroyed most of the community in minutes.
+The link between temperature and wildfire is evident here, along with the stark impacts it has on rural communities.
+	In our study, we take temperature data from 615 weather statations from the Pacific Climate DS and 2,959 fire events from the BC Data Catalogue Wildfire Incident Locations - Historical Dataset .
+Average temperature ranges are between 0 and 20 degrees C (Figure 1).
+The mean centre was congregated in the mid-south/east section of British Columbia, which coincides with the Interior zone,  which is home to numerous sensitive, alpine, and desert ecosystems that are extremely susceptible to wildfire (Figure 2), and most of the fires burned between Juny and July 2021 (Figure 3).
+There were many small-sized fires (ha) that burned in 2021, but few large-sized fires (ha) (Figure 4).

 ![Map](ClimateDataBCFigure1.png)
 *Figure 1: Map of Climate Data Points in British Columbia, Data Retrieved from PCDS.